 Roll the 1/16" solder on a smooth surface under a flat board until it is smooth and straight.
 Cut in half.
 Line the two pieces up and make sure they are the same length.
 Drop the solder in the blade slots, making sure that the solder does not stick up out of the slot.
 Place one blade on top of the other with the tips aligned.
 Now make sure that the solder is in the same place along the span of the blade.
-Ignore the position to the slot, just make sure the solder in place.
+Ignore the position to the slot, just make sure the solder is in the same place along the length of the blades.
+Drop some thin CA in the slots to hold the solder in place.
 Now put several layers of thick CA (cure with accelerator) until the slot fills up flush or slightly above the surface of the airfoil.
 Once the CA is all cured, using sandpaper on a block, sand the surface smooth and true to the airfoil.
-Try not to sand into the sharp leading edge to a nice round contour that is about 1/16" to 3/32" diameter and blends with the top and bottom surfaces.
+Try not to sand into the wood around the slot.
+Take your time and match the airfoil as well as possible.
+Using a block, sand the sharp leading edge to a nice round contour that is about 1/16" to 3/32" diameter and blends with the top and bottom surfaces.